imguru95/flow-log-parser/README.md

    <tag_counts_file_name> contains count of matches for each tag and <port_protocol_counts_file_name> contains count of matches for each port/protocol combination.

-   Open these files in Excel.
+   Open these files in Excel or a text editor.

 # References: